ua-gist-604b-f23/postgis-osm-geoserver/README.md

 You worked with layers previously in geoserver but now are going to add them yourself.
 Read up on geoserver layers at [https://docs.geoserver.org/stable/en/user/data/webadmin/layers.html](https://docs.geoserver.org/stable/en/user/data/webadmin/layers.html).

-Be sure to select the appropriate data source for the layer source next to `Add layer from [Choose One]`:
+Be sure to select the appropriate data source for the layer source next to `Add layer from [Choose One]`.
+Note that the hostname is `postgis`, which is something special we did with the docker compose setup.
 ![Data store](media/geoserver-add-layer-1.png)

 The next screen will list your data tables.
 By default they will not be published as layers until you click on `Publish`.